Steps for a Smooth SOLIDWORKS Design Named User License Renewal

 Assigning the correct roles ensures your team has the proper tools and capabilities aligned with your renewal package.

-If your renewal included a change in product tier (i.e. moving from SOLIDWORKS Premium to Standard), you need to update your SOLIDWORKS Connected Installation to reflect the correct license.
-If you are receiving an error similar to “License not granted: XWC - SOLIDWORKS PREMIUM missing or expired...” then these steps should remedy the situation.
+If your renewal included a change in product tier (i.e. moving from SOLIDWORKS Premium to Standard), you need to update your SOLIDWORKS Design Installation to reflect the correct license.
+If you are receiving an error similar to “License not granted: XWC - SOLIDWORKS Design Premium is missing or expired...” then these steps should remedy the situation.

 -